Chapter Twenty-Six – Time

 Harry continued to go back in time and visit his friends and adopted father on occasion.
 He even spent some time getting to know some of Revan's descendants that came along later.
 He met Satele Shan and her son Theron Shan.
 Satele was the Jedi Grand Master in her day, but her son was not force sensitive.
 He was a spy instead for the Galactic Republic.

 Harry also met with Luke's father, Anakin Skywalker, before he became Darth Vader.
-His master at the time was Obi Wan Kenobi, the same jedi who served as Luke's first master before being under the tutelage of Yoda, whom Harry met as well.
+His master at the time was Obi Wan Kenobi, the same jedi who served as Luke's first master before being under the tutelage of Yoda, whom Harry also met.

 Every place or time Harry went he always managed to help others in need and beat back the evil of the world.
 He never went as far as he did with the Vong ever again.
 That was a major change in the amount of people and planets that survived that war.
 It was just too risky in his mind to change things that much again.